SudoEchomachine/IDScapstone2024/README.md

   Download one of the three options;

-    1. Bash install script
+    1. Bash install script & NetworkConnect.sh

         Source install for advanced users.
 For full customization including hardware.

     2. Image file basic

         Image file install for general users.
 Easiest to personalize.